 There are over 50 Durham University staff involved in the Centre.
-It is run by two Directors and a steering group, which is draws on the interdisciplinary expertise of staff at Durham.
+It is run by two Directors and a steering group, which draws on the interdisciplinary expertise of staff at Durham.
 Members of the steering group are from the faculties of Arts & Humanities and Social Sciences & Health.

 Dr Mark McCormack, School of Applied Social Sciences

 Dr Mark McCormack is a Senior Lecturer in Sociology in the School of Applied Social Sciences.
 His research has empirically documented the erosion of homophobia in educational and sporting settings, and examined the impact this has on the social dynamics of these settings.
 His research explores how decreasing homophobia has resulted in an expansion of gendered behaviours and seuxal identities for young people, including generational change for bisexual men.
 He has also discussed the changing nature of homosexually-themed language, and stressed the importance to recognise generational differences in how such language is understood; particularly for teachers and other practitioners.
-He also researchers the improvement in life experiences of sexual minorities, with a focus on bisexual men in British and American metropolitan cultures.